Frequent flyer rewards cards

 Are you a frequent flyer who would jump at the chance to access swish airport lounges, flight upgrades, free airline tickets and more?
 Perhaps it’s time you carried a proper rewards card in your wallet and started collecting points on your everyday spending.
 Before you sign up or switch to a more rewarding program, take a moment to read all about them here, so your frequent flyer points really take off.
 Let’s get started!

-Rewards Credit Card Comparison Table - page last updated October 28, 2020
+Rewards Credit Card Comparison Table - last updated January 21, 2021

 Bankwest Qantas Platinum Mastercard